Hexosaminidase A and Total Hexosaminidase, Serum

 Hexosaminidase testing using the artificial substrate provides an indirect assay for Sandhoff disease.
 Affected individuals exhibit very low total hexosaminidase with a disproportionately high percent hexosaminidase A due to alpha subunit homodimer formation.
 Carriers of Sandhoff disease are asymptomatic but have intermediate levels of total hexosaminidase with high percent hexosaminidase A in serum, leukocytes, and cultured fibroblasts.
 However, not all individuals with this pattern are true carriers of Sandhoff disease and follow-up molecular testing is recommended.
 In addition, molecular analysis allows for the facilitation of prenatal diagnosis for at-risk pregnancies.
 Testing hexosaminidase using the natural substrate does not identify homozygotes or heterozygotes for Sandhoff disease.

-Carrier detection and diagnosis of Tay-Sachs disease (testing option-this is not the recommended test)
+Carrier detection and diagnosis of Sandhoff disease (NAGS / Hexosaminidase A and Total Hexosaminidase, Serum is the recommended test)

 Interpretation is provided with report.